WordPress/openverse/documentation/projects/proposals/monitoring/20230606_implementation_plan_ecs_alarms.md

 This implementation plan is not associated with a specific project plan.
 It was requested as a result of various discussions between maintainers reflecting on recent incidents.
-While there were some open issues to add monitors and alarms for specific things, without a cohesive implementation plan to describe the general approach, these continued to fall to the wayside.
-We need to establish a general approach for the initial set of monitors and alarms that can be built and iterated upon as the project evolves.
+While there were some open issues to add monitoring and alarms for specific things, without a cohesive implementation plan to describe the general approach, these continued to fall to the wayside.
+We need to establish a general approach for the initial set of alarms that can be built and iterated upon as the project evolves.
 ```

 ## Expected Outcomes